All Episodes

 The Constitution, the Bill of Rights.

-and yet they don't recognize that they are the haters of the man who has created more jobs in this country than there are people to fill them, more jobs for African Americans and minorities than ever in the history of this country.
+And yet they don't recognize that they are the haters of the man who has created more jobs in this country than there are people to fill them, more jobs for African Americans and minorities than ever in the history of this country.

-This is an upside-down topsy turvy time.
+This is an upside-down, topsy-turvy time.

 And you know what, Sean?

-We spent a lot of time last week on the New York Times.
+I mean, so revealing, we spent a lot of time last week on the New York Times.

-But um that's neither here nor there.
+But that's neither here nor there.

-Um they're not reporting news.
+They're not reporting news.

 They're basically echoing each other.

-They want run with rumors, innuendos, lies, they're fed garbage, they run with that.
+They run with rumors, innuendos, lies.

-There's no there's no real reporting going on.
+There's no real reporting going on.

-It's it it's not journalism anymore.
+It's not journalism anymore.

 It is an advocacy and an extension of all things Democratic Party.